 came from such a narrow and elitist society and compiled a critical

 letter concerning "the Spec", which he sent to all of the

-practicing Advocates as well as the Convener of the Justice 2 Committee, and others.
+practicing Advocates as well as the Convener of the Justice 2 Committee,

-was obtained by the petitioner which detailed ‘the Spec’
+Further documentation was obtained by the petitioner

-wrote another critical article about "the Spec"
+The petitioner wrote another critical article about "the Spec"

 to the practicing Advocates and suggested a hypothesis similar to

 the Lockerbie case asking the Advocates if such a situation would

 pass the objective test of impartiality?

 The petitioner was of the opinion that so many members

-of a secret sodality would not inspire confidence in the informed observer.
+of a secret sodality would not inspire confidence in the informed

-saw other newspaper articles which
+The petitioner saw other newspaper articles which

 that the fact that the Lockerbie trial had contained so many "Spec

 Independent Monitor at the Trial, Professor Hans Koechler, President

 of the International Progress Organisation.
 (IPO).

 of the Lockerbie Trial and Appeal.

 The petitioner was aware that the Prisoner, Megrahi’s

 lawyer Edward McKechnie intended appealing his clients case to the

 ECHR and the petitioner wrote to inform Mr McKechnie of a possible

 basis of legal challenge regarding what the petitioner saw as a glaring